yig/GMU-CS425/README.md

 > 🤖: Behind the scenes, CMake is a build system generator.
 It can output Makefiles, Visual Studio Solutions, Xcode project files, etc. Some IDE's like Visual Studio [open `CMakeLists.txt` directly](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio).
 I will describe using `cmake` on the command line in this guide, but there are other ways to use it.

 To compile this on the command line, we first tell CMake to process the `CMakeLists.txt`.
-On the command line, navigate into this folder and run `cmake -B build`.
+On the command line, navigate into this folder and run `cmake -B build-dir`.
 You have to re-run this command anytime you make changes to your `CMakeLists.txt`.
-The `.` points CMake to the current directory and the `build` tells CMake to place the compiler's output (programs, libraries, dependencies) into a directory named `build`.
+This tells CMake to place the compiler's output (programs, libraries, dependencies) in a directory named `build-dir`.
+(You can use any directory name in place of `build-dir`.)

-To compile, run `cmake --build build`.
-(The second `build` in that command is the directory name.)
+To compile, run `cmake --build build-dir`.
 Unless something has gone wrong, you should see something like:

 ```
 [ 50%] Building CXX object CMakeFiles/helloworld.dir/demo/helloworld.cpp.o